jackiehjm/stx-docs/doc/source/updates/kubernetes/reclaiming-disk-space.rst

         Would you like to continue? [y/N]: y
         The patches have been committed.

-    The following command shows the updates now in the COMMITTED state.
+    The following command shows the updates now in the *Committed* state.

     .. parsed-literal::